 Materials selection for medical devices has always been a complex endeavor given safety and performance requirements.
 There may also be new demands such as enhanced performance, biocompatibility, microbial reduction, or other features.
 Design engineers also need to consider budgets and deadlines, which could impact development time.

 To help medical device innovators select the right material and process for their next project, MD+DI will host a series of webinars beginning on September 22:

-- September 22, 11:00 AM PDT: Praxis Technology: How to Lower the Cost of Titanium Implants via Titanium Metal Injection Molding (TiMIM)
+- September 22, 11:00 AM PDT: Praxis Technology: How to Lower the Cost of Titanium Implants via Titanium Metal Injection Molding (TiMIM) (will be on-demand)

 - September 23, 8:00 AM PDT: Trelleborg Healthcare & Medical: Solving Complex Device Design Challenges through Partnership: Partnerships in Molding and Extrusion Deliver a Better Device to Market Faster